-Did you know there are everyday household products and foods that can cause false positive drug tests?
+Did you know there are commonly-found household products and foods that can cause false positive drug tests?

-As dramatic as the above narrative sounds, it’s actually the reality for a surprisingly large number of people.
+As dramatic as this sounds, it’s actually a reality for a surprisingly large number of people.
 According to a report presented to the American Psychiatric Association (APA), up to 1 in every 10 drug tests are likely to be false positives.

-Read on for a comprehensive look at what can cause a false positive, how to dispute such an unfounded drug test result, and the steps to take if the test is in fact accurate.
+Below we outline what can cause a false positive, how to dispute an incorrect drug test result, and the steps to take if the test is in fact accurate.

 Drinks and Foods that Can Cause a False Positive on a Drug Test

-Believe it or not, the culprit to your failed drug test might be a seemingly harmless everyday product lying around in your kitchen.
-Some foods, drinks, and prescription medication contain the necessary chemical makeup and metabolites to trigger a false-positive.
+Believe it or not, the cause of a failed drug test might be a seemingly harmless everyday product lying around in your kitchen.
+Some foods, drinks, and prescription medications contain the necessary chemicals and metabolites to trigger a false-positive.

 If a poppy seed bagel is part of your morning routine, it might be best to break the tradition if you have an upcoming drug test.